Nandj/ospatrol-docs/docs/faq/ospatrol-wui.rst

 Why does the src ip field contain strange information instead of an IP?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   Users who have installed OSSEC-WUI 0.3, have not applied the necessary patches, and are using OSSEC 2.6 or later may see alerts like the following:
+   Users who have installed OSPatrol-WUI 0.3, have not applied the necessary patches, and are using OSPatrol 2.6 or later may see alerts like the following:

    .. code-block:: console